"Relationships are the soil we want our youth planted in."

 Paths of Hope was created to provide the opportunity for orphans and vulnerable children to thrive spiritually, emotionally and vocationally when they leave residential care.
 We seek to provide the support and connections necessary for these young people to be a part of a community and receive care throughout their formative young adult years.

-Life skills training, help with further education and job training are the three pillars of Paths of Hope.
 Through partnerships with local churches, we have created a mentoring program that utilizes volunteers.
-Our goal, using these three pillars, is for Peruvian young people to be guided and supported to discover and pursue the purposes of God for their lives.
+Our goal is for Peruvian young people to be guided and supported to discover and pursue the purposes of God for their lives.

 Our People